 7. 100% of educational institutes have an O&M fund.

 8. Department of secondary and higher education adopts Wash in Schools model for replication.

 Login to see the e-mail-adress of the contact person.

-Asia & Pacific Bangladesh Community sanitation Educators Health and hygiene International NGO Other funding source or unspecified Schools Specific to one or several countries Toilets or urinals (user interface)
+Asia & Pacific Community sanitation Educators Health and hygiene International NGO Other funding source or unspecified Schools Specific to one or several countries Toilets or urinals (user interface)